 What is the cost of laser peels at your skin clinic?
 Will MSP cover my condition?

 Laser peels start at around $375 per treatment.
 The exact price to target your skin condition will depend on the energy levels we need to use, as well as the number of treatments, or combination of treatments we’ll recommend.

 We encourage you to come in for a consultation to learn more about your options, as well as to answer questions about cost, frequency of sessions, and more.
 This is also how we’ll be able to assess your skin (using our special cameras, too), and find out more about your needs and health history.

-Laser peels are considered a cosmetic service, and are not covered by MSP, even if you are aiming to treat a medical skin condition.
+Laser peels are considered a cosmetic service, and are not covered by MSP.
 We do not know of any private insurance companies that will cover a beauty service like this one.
 However, we encourage you to ask your provider anyway, just to make sure.

 Prices on this website are to be used as a guide, and not a definite cost for your treatment.
 Prices can change at any time.

 Procedure results are not guaranteed, and can vary from patient to patient.